Immigration and Asylum

 When you become 18 years old you will no longer be classed as a ‘looked after child’ and financial support from this department will cease as you will be eligible to claim state benefits.

-If your status has expired and you have applied for an extension and are waiting for a decision about your appeal you cannot access permanent housing but you will be offered transitional housing until such time a decision is reached, about your immigration status.
+If your status has expired and you have applied for an extension and are waiting for a decision about your appeal you cannot access permanent housing.
+You will be offered transitional housing until such time a decision is reached, about your immigration status.

 If you are still waiting for a decision on your application you must: